grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Shakes stopped by the galley to take a refill of coffee with him, and disappeared into the bowels of the _Prospect_ and back aboard the _Gnat_.
 He got the _Gnat_ off and surfaced while the _Prospect_ dove down to 100 meters where Percy was more comfortable with the cover of ocean above her.

 The rest of the day went as planned.
 The _Prospect_ moved slowly and silently through the deep, while the _Gnat_ ran just at the surface with it's diesel emitting a long belch of exhaust into the clear ocean air.
-Shakes had to keep the throttle back on the _Gnat_ to keep pace with the much slower _Prospect_, and at the slower speed the _Gnat_ wasn't overwhelmingly loud, about the same as an average surface transport ship.
-That was to their benefit because Authority enforcement craft were less likely to pursed a target that seemed like a surface transport ship --- at least during the day --- since anything on the surface was likely to be moving with the full blessing of the Authority.
+Shakes had to keep the throttle back on the _Gnat_ to keep pace with the much slower _Prospect_, and at the slower speed the _Gnat_ wasn't overwhelmingly loud, about the same as an average surface cargo ship.
+That was to their benefit because Authority enforcement craft were less likely to pursed a target that seemed like a surface cargo ship --- at least during the day --- since anything on the surface was likely to be moving with the full blessing of the Authority.

 Shakes shut down the _Gnat's_ diesel once every hour or so, and checked in over the ship-to-ship.
 He had nothing to report but clear weather, modest swells, and open ocean.
 A white ball of sun pushed its way slowly across a flat white sky.
 The two boats droned their way across the curve of the globe, and the only thing that changed was the sun slow fall to the horizon.
 Shakes had the hatch of the _Gnat_ open and he watched the sun swell up all orange and bloated, like it was going to expel a flatulent burst of world-ending fire over the surface of the planet before it was snuffed out by the force of night pressing down on it.